Overlook Medical Center: Legal controversies

 On June 21, 2012, the U.S. Department of Justice announced that AHS Hospital Corp., Atlantic Health System Inc., and Overlook Hospital agreed to pay the United States $8,999,999 to settle allegations that they violated the False Claims Act by allegedly overbilling Medicare.
 The settlement is part of the Health Care Fraud Prevention and Enforcement Action Team (HEAT) initiative.

-The settlement resolves allegations that Overlook Hospital, owned and operated by AHS Hospital Corporation, and Atlantic Health Systems Inc., overbilled Medicare for patients who were treated on an inpatient basis when they should have been treated as either observation patients or on an outpatient basis.
+The settlement regards allegations that Overlook Hospital, owned and operated by AHS Hospital Corporation, and Atlantic Health Systems Inc., overbilled Medicare for patients who were treated on an inpatient basis when they should have been treated as either observation patients or on an outpatient basis.

 The settlement partially resolves a False Claims Act suit filed by former employees of Overlook Hospital in U.S. ex rel.
 Doe et al. v.
 AHS Hospital Corp., et al., Civ.
 No. 08-2042 (D.N.J.).